 “We developed the Washtenaw County COVID-19 Business Impact Report to measure the impact of the pandemic and necessary distancing actions on local businesses.
-We reached out to our partners in Washtenaw County to see if they would be interested in working with us – free of charge.
+We reached out to our partners in Washtenaw County to see if they would be interested in working with us.
 The answer was a resounding yes, demonstrating the critical need for data to guide the development of local programs,” said Emily Heintz, founder and managing director of EntryPoint.
 “We wanted to provide local policymakers, foundations, and other community-focused organizations with the research insights needed to implement more effective programs to support Washtenaw County businesses.
 The goal is for residents, businesses and community-focused organizations to use the data to support local businesses during and long after the pandemic.”

 What you’ll learn:

 - Whether businesses are hiring